the episode

 Lynn McLarty: We don’t have to fear.

-Kimberly Faith: Is liberating.
+Kimberly Faith: Mercy is liberating.
 And mercy is a result of God’s love, and God’s love is perfect, and it casts out fear.

 Lynn McLarty: Yeah.

 Kimberly Faith: But we don’t always sense his presence.
-Like, it’s kinda like, you know, my kids are always my kids, but they may not sense my presence if like, when they were you know, like, when one of my kids was was a teenager and and she was doing some things behind my back, and I was upset with her, and she had to be, you know, put in her room.
-Well and she knew I was mad at her.
+Like, it’s kind of like, you know, my kids are always my kids, but they may not sense my presence if when they were you know, when one of my kids was a teenager and and she was doing some things behind my back, and I was upset with her, and she had to be, you know, put in her room.
+Well she knew I was mad at her.
 She was not feeling the love of my presence at the moment, whether she was feeling the wrath of my presence.
-And, and nobody wants to live that way.
+And, nobody wants to live that way.

 Right?
-We wanna live in in in the peace and the love that god the comfort god gives us.
-And so when we’re striving to do that by living with loving him with all of our heart, soul, and mind, we are also becoming very aware of the great mercy that he, that he gives us.
-I think I think this this beatitude, Jesus is giving us this opportunity to become awakened to mercy, to become aware that we can that we can live in this cycle of receiving, being aware of how much we’ve received and therefore able to give.
-Mhmm.
+We want to live in the peace and the love that God gives us.
+And so when we’re striving to do that by living and loving him with all of our heart, soul, and mind, we are also becoming very aware of the great mercy that he gives us.
+I think that with this beatitude, Jesus is giving us this opportunity to become awakened to mercy, to become aware that we can live in this cycle of receiving, being aware of how much we’ve received and therefore able to give.

-Does that does that make sense?
-And Yes.
-And then we’re blessed because we’re not we’re not burdened by giving away mercy.
-We’re not burdened by having mercy towards our fellow man, which is is also not forgiving.
+Kimberly Faith: And then we’re blessed because we’re not burdened by giving away mercy.
+We’re not burdened by having mercy towards our fellow man, which is also not forgiving.
 Right?

 Kimberly Faith: Right.
-Or show us how full it already is.
+Or shows us how full it already is.

 Kimberly Faith: Right.
 Right.
-And then going back to the the parable that dad read, you know, that that servant that wicked servant, at the moment his master said, I am giving you I’m forgiving you this debt.
-His his debt was was wiped away, and he had the opportunity to experience mercy.
-But it’s interesting that the the parable doesn’t say the master unforgave his debt.
+And then going back to the parable that dad read, you know, that servant, that wicked servant, at the moment his master said, I am forgiving you this debt.
+His debt was wiped away, and he had the opportunity to experience mercy.
+But it’s interesting that the parable doesn’t say the master unforgave his debt.

 Well, he didn’t invite me over for lunch, and I invited him to lunch.
-So, you know, it’s I’m done.
+So, you know, I’m done.
 Right?
-Then we miss out, and we are living in the tortured existence of no blessings from God Right.
-That we could have been capturing.
-And I
+Then we miss out, and we are living in the tortured existence of no blessings from God

 John McLarty: But if we’re merciful towards others, God can pour out his mercy toward us in this life.